ahopgood/badgr-orchestrator/README.md

     * Make port a variable in the docker file so there is a single source of truth
     * Try to get the docker network dns to resolve to `badgr-server` for the API_BASE_URL environment variable.
 * **Badgr-Server**
-    * Externalise properties as environment variables
+    * Externalise properties as environment variables in python
         * db name
         * db username
         * db password